 Since the program's inception, there have been many significant clinical and research accomplishments by members of the pediatric neurology service.
 Perhaps the most meaningful is the long-term success of its trainees.
-Of the more than 70 residents who have completed their training at Johns Hopkins, approximately two-thirds have entered academic medicine and one-third are in clinical practice.
+Of the more than 80 residents who have completed their training at Johns Hopkins, approximately two-thirds have entered academic medicine and one-third are in clinical practice.
 Several former trainees are currently serving as program directors in North America, Europe and Australia.
 In 2005, the book Treatment of Pediatric Neurologic Diseases was published by Drs.
 Singer, Kossoff, Crawford and Hartman (all former trainees), with the majority of chapters written by other former Hopkins trainees as a testament to their differing but clear expertise.

 Since its formation, the Pediatric Neurology training program has been a fully integrated part of the Department of Neurology, with adult neurology experiences throughout all three years.
-The breath of experience of the adult and pediatric neurology faculty continues to provide the Pediatric Neurology trainees with a unique quality of supervision not available in other programs.
+The breadth of experience of the adult and pediatric neurology faculty continues to provide the Pediatric Neurology trainees with a unique quality of supervision not available in other programs.